thavlik/machine-learning-portfolio/experiments/graphics/README.md

 Unsurprisingly, use of MSE without a progressive growing strategy yields only blurry messes.

+## TODO
-TODO: implement progressive growing
+- implement progressive growing
-TODO: implement FID loss
+- implement FID loss